lit/lit.dev/packages/lit-dev-content/site/docs/v1/getting-started.md

 <div class="alert alert-info">

 **Want it on GitHub?** If you're familiar with git you may want to create a GitHub repository for your starter project, instead of just downloading the zip file.
-You can use the [GitHub template repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) feature to create your own repository from the [JavaScript starter project ](https://github.com/PolymerLabs/lit-element-starter-js) or the [TypeScript starter project](https://github.com/PolymerLabs/lit-element-starter-ts).
+You can use the <a href="https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template" target="_blank" rel="noopener">GitHub template repository</a> feature to create your own repository from the <a href="https://github.com/PolymerLabs/lit-element-starter-js" target="_blank" rel="noopener">JavaScript starter project </a> or the <a href="https://github.com/PolymerLabs/lit-element-starter-ts" target="_blank" rel="noopener">TypeScript starter project</a>.
 Then clone your new repository and install dependencies, as above.

 </div>